umee-network/umee/docs/architecture/ADR-004-interest-and-reserves.md

 The `x/leverage` module keeper will contain a function which accrues interest on all open borrow positions at once, which is called when `EndBlock` detects that has elapsed.

-The accrued interest is split between protocol reserves and lender profits as explained in the following sections.
+The accrued interest is split between protocol reserves and supplier profits as explained in the following sections.

 ```go
 func (k Keeper) AccrueAllInterest(ctx sdk.Context) error {